 Another frequent culprit is rheumatoid arthritis (RA), which is an autoimmune disease.
 This means your immune system mistakenly attacks the lining of your joints, causing painful swelling and inflammation.
 A key sign of RA is that it’s often symmetrical—if a joint in your right hand is affected, the same joint in your left hand likely will be, too.

-Symptoms That Get in Your Way
+Symptoms That Can Disrupt Your Day

 Regardless of the type, hand arthritis often brings a collection of symptoms that can seriously interfere with your day.
 The most common complaint is a deep, aching pain in the joints, which can be dull or sharp.
 You might also experience significant stiffness, especially first thing in the morning or after a period of inactivity.
 This can make it difficult to even make a fist.